kvokka/dtn/README.md

 Keep in mind, that observers will receive data until you unsubscribe from it or stop the client.

-Summary message always come with all possible fields, while for Update message it is possible to add a filter with `client.request.quote.update_fields list: %w[Bid Ask]`
+Summary message always come with all the possible fields, while for Update message it is possible to add a filter with `client.request.quote.update_fields list: %w[Bid Ask]`

-This methods do not allow any historical data access, only real time.
+These methods do not allow any historical data access, only real time.

 ```ruby
 class Observer